projectbuendia/buendia/openmrs/README.md

       * Open the downloaded file and then open the .pkg file within to install it.
       * Open System Preferences > MySQL and click **Start MySQL Server** to bring the server up.

+##### Python and python-mysqldb
+You might already have python pre-installed on your OS.
+If so you only need to add the mysql connector.
+* Linux: `sudo apt-get install python python-mysqldb`
+* Mac OS: There are different ways of installing mysql connector.
+Please refer to this [stack overflow page](http://stackoverflow.com/questions/16182294/installing-mysql-python-on-mac-os-x)

 ##### IntelliJ IDEA
   * Download the Community Edition at https://www.jetbrains.com/idea/download/ and follow the [setup instructions](https://www.jetbrains.com/idea/help/basics-and-installation.html#d1847332e131).